H2CO3/Sparkling/doc/stdlib.md

 The following global symbolic constants are available:

-    array Array
+    hashmap Array

-An array representing the default class of array objects.
+The default class for array objects.

-    array String
+    hashmap String

-An array representing the class of string objects.
+The default class for string objects.

-    int getter
+    hashmap HashMap

-An integer index value, which, when used to index into a class descriptor array, corresponds to the getter method of the class.
+The default class for hashmap objects.

-    int setter
+    hashmap Function

-An integer index value, which, when used to index into a class descriptor array, corresponds to the setter method of the class.
+The default class for function objects.